justin-hill426/APIProject/README.md

 For this project, I built an app for a fictional company called Awesome Startup, a distributed company with remote employees working all over the world.
 They need a smart way for employees to share contact information with each other.

 I used the Random User Generator API (https://randomuser.me/) to grab information for 12 random “employees,” and then used that data to build a prototype for an Awesome Startup employee directory.

+*Stylistic Changes*
+I changed the background color of the body tag as well as the font colors of the headings.
+I also added a border around every employees profile.